RikkieBobby/Project3_Disney_Trivia/README.md

 ## Logic Flow
-In order to visualise the flow of steps required in the game, I created a flow chart using Lucid Chart.
+To visualize the flow of steps required in the game, I created a flow chart using Lucid Chart.
 It was beneficial for me to plan the project like this as it allowed me to gain an understanding of what functions were required for the game and at what stages and how the different elements of the game would interact.

 As the flow chart was created at the outset of the project, it does not fully reflect all elements of the game.